 Spin art is one of those favorite camp and school art projects that kids love but requires a special machine.
 Or does it?
 Crafty moms have figured out how to create spin art at home without buying a dedicated device.

 The easiest option involved an old CD or DVD, a marble and a marker cap.
-Or put your paper in a salad spinner, squeeze on some paint and give the whole thing a whirl.
+Or you can put your paper in a salad spinner, squeeze on some paint and give the whole thing a whirl.
 With some adult supervision, you can also repurpose an old box fan or drill for your spin art machine.

 6. DIY marble runs and mazes